stevebargelt/stevebargelt.com/content/post/2017-11-16-rpi-docker-build-status-radiator.md

 docker logs jenkins-py
 ```

-The most common probems I ran into were with my config settings (incorrect project names, bad jenkins password).
+The most common problems I ran into were with my config settings (incorrect project names, bad jenkins password).

 ## You Don't Have To Turn On The Red Light